Our Lessons

 How do I keep up to date with my child’s progress?

-Included in our price are termly progress reports from your child’s teacher.
+We offer a termly opportunity to talk with your child’s teacher.
 This will give you a clear idea of what your child has improved on in the previous term and what they need to continue to work on for their next badge.

-In the mean time, we are always more than happy to give you a progress update, please just come and have a chat with us.
+In the mean time, we are always more than happy to give you a progress update, please just drop us an email.

 How are children assessed?

 Children are assessed for badges on the second to last week of every half term, throughout the course they will have been working on the various elements needed for their next badge.
-If your child has met the criteria, awards are available for collection the following week (our rebooking week).
+If your child has met the criteria, awards are available for collection the following week.
 All awards are included in the price.